Graduate Trainees

 Doctoral Student since 2022

-Kaylyn Dinh is an IDP merit fellow from Corpus Christi, Texas and graduated from Texas A&M University with a BS in Biochemistry and a minor in Bioinformatics.
-During her undergraduate career, she completed the LAUNCH Undergraduate Research Scholars program and culminated a thesis regarding PFAS exposure in breast milk.
-She is currently an Environmental Health Sciences Intern at ICF where she is working on multiple projects involving organohalogen flame retardants, Next 20 chemicals, and PFOA/PFOS, and will continue to work with the consulting firm throughout her doctoral studies.
+Kaylyn Dinh is a current T32 fellow from Corpus Christi, Texas and graduated from Texas A&M University with a BS in Biochemistry and a minor in Bioinformatics in May of 2022.
+Shortly after, she began working as an Environmental Health Sciences intern at ICF where she worked on multiple projects involving OFRs, PAHs, Next 20 chemicals, and PFAS, and continues to work flex part-time with the consulting firm.
+Currently, her research focuses on developing an extraction method for PFAS in dairy and breast milk and evaluating sorption capability using nutrient-amended clays as well as assessing respiratory toxicity in vitro.
 Outside of school and work, Kaylyn enjoys going to farmer’s markets, thrift shopping, and spending time in downtown Bryan.

 Evan Farkas